kmarkeybraves/Justin-Watkins.github.io/04-FramingProjects.md

 data$cluster <- cl$cluster
 ```

-This code chunk looks similar, but that isn't ussually the case.
+This code chunk looks similar, but that isn't usually the case.
 R, like Python, has thousands of packages.
 However, in python there tends to be one _correct_ way to do everything.
 It's the _Pythonic_ way.
 R is the wild west.
 Different algorithms often have different authors who approach writing the code and dealing with objects differently.
 Luckily, several developers in R have attempted to solve this problem through wrapper packages that work as an API to the other libraries and add additional functionality.

 You can even run python from R using the `reticulate` [@R-reticulate] package.
 Packages such as `caret` [@R-caret], `mlr3` [@R-mlr3], and `tidymodels` [@R-tidymodels] have attempted to create a standard API to many R functions.
 It means that a similar approach can be taken in terms of writing and understanding the code for many functions.
 The trade-off is often speed.
 Despite this tradeoff, I think it is incredibly useful to take advantage of one of these frameworks.
 They make it much easier to cover all steps of the modeling process.
 R and Python have learned from one another.
 At the end of the day, pick a tool and get good at it.
 I prefer R, but admire python.
 They both have their place and it really isn't that difficult to switch between the two for data analysis.

-TO end this section, the modeling process follows four discrete (often iterative) steps.
+To end this section, the modeling process follows four discrete (often iterative) steps.
 We'll refer to parts of this process in the chapter \@ref(chapter5).

 1. Evaluating your data
 2. Preparing your data